rebeku/OKC/README.md

 13) Run custom_word_finder.ipynb to analyze user essays and compute stats for those users who mention any word in the English language.

-14) I may be adding files for machine learning models to predict categorical information about users based on their essay text.
+14) I will be adding files for machine learning models to predict more categorical information about users based on their essay text.
 Please watch for updates.